SitholeWB/AppPipe.Hosting/README.md

 | :--- | :--- | :--- | :--- |
 | `Dashboard:UseWebSockets` | `bool` | `false` | Set to `true` to enable real-time UI updates via WebSockets.
 Set to `false` for resource-friendly static HTML rendering. |

+### 🔄 Configuring the Gateway via YARP
+AppPipe's gateway binds natively to standard .NET configuration under the `"ReverseProxy"` section.
+You can define custom routes, clusters, HTTP request properties, rate-limiting, and transforms inside your `appsettings.json`, or programmatically configure them using `.ConfigureGateway()` in `Program.cs`.

+For a complete guide, step-by-step code samples, and auto-generated routing details, see the **[Configuring the Gateway via YARP Guide](docs/features-and-options.md#configuring-the-gateway-via-yarp)**.

 ---

 ## 💾 Customizing the Telemetry Database

-By default, AppPipe retains telemetry in a circular in-memory buffer ([InMemoryTelemetryStore](file:///d:/Git/Github/AppPipe.Hosting/AppPipe.Hosting/Gateway/Services/InMemoryTelemetryStore.cs)).
-For production environments, you can plug in any database (such as SQLite, PostgreSQL, SQL Server, or ClickHouse) by implementing the [ITelemetryStore](file:///d:/Git/Github/AppPipe.Hosting/AppPipe.Hosting/Gateway/Services/ITelemetryStore.cs) interface and registering it:
+By default, AppPipe retains telemetry in a circular in-memory buffer ([InMemoryTelemetryStore](AppPipe.Hosting/Gateway/Services/InMemoryTelemetryStore.cs)).
+For production environments, you can plug in any database (such as SQLite, PostgreSQL, SQL Server, or ClickHouse) by implementing the [ITelemetryStore](AppPipe.Hosting/Gateway/Services/ITelemetryStore.cs) interface and registering it:

 ```csharp
 builder.ConfigureGateway(gatewayBuilder =>